How to connect to SFTP in Node.js: Upload, Download, List Files

 npm install

-As an example for this post, we’ll be using an environment variable named SFTPTOGO_URL, which contains all of the information required to connect to an SFTP server in a URI format: sftp://user:password@host.
-The variable is parsed to extract the URI parts using URI.parse, and the remote server’s host key is verified by default using ~/.ssh/known_hosts.
+As an example for this post, we’ll use an environment variable named SFTPTOGO_URL, which contains everything required to connect to an SFTP server in a URI format: sftp://user:password@host.
+In the example below, Node’s built-in URL parser extracts the connection parts (host, username, password, and port) before opening the session.

 let Client = require('ssh2-sftp-client');